nol13/fuzzball.js/README.md

 ### International (a.k.a. non-ascii)

-To use collation when calculating edit distance, set useCollator to true, and full_process to false.
+To use collation when calculating edit distance, set useCollator to true, and full_process to false. (got a good locale specific alphanumeric check in js?)

 If comparing non-ascii characters, full_process must be set to false, or non-roman alphanumeric characters will be stripped out.
-Setting useCollator to true will have an impact on performance if you have a large number of choices.
-Collator code borrowed from [fast-levenshtein](https://github.com/hiddentao/fast-levenshtein).
+Setting useCollator to true will have an impact on performance, so if you have a _really_ large number of choices may be best to pre-process instead if possible.

 ```js
 var options = {full_process: false, useCollator: true};